pagkly/Zed/Investopedia3/Dutch Auction Definition.md

 -   $1 million at 5.1%
 -   $5 million at 5.5%

-The bids with the lowest [yield](https://www.investopedia.com/terms/b/bond-yield.asp) will be accepted first since the issuer will prefer to pay lower yields to its bond investors.
+The bids with the lowest [[yield]](https://www.investopedia.com/terms/b/bond-yield.asp) will be accepted first since the issuer will prefer to pay lower yields to its bond investors.
 In this case, since the Treasury is looking to raise $9 million, it will accept the bids with the lowest yield up to 5.07%.
 At this mark, only $2 million of the $3 million bid will be approved.
 All bids above the 5.07% yield will be rejected, and bids below will be accepted.
 In effect, this auction is cleared at 5.07%, and all successful bidders receive the 5.07% yield.

-The Dutch auction also provides an alternative bidding process to [IPO pricing](https://www.investopedia.com/articles/financial-theory/11/how-an-ipo-is-valued.asp).
+The Dutch auction also provides an alternative bidding process to [[IPO pricing]](https://www.investopedia.com/articles/financial-theory/11/how-an-ipo-is-valued.asp).
 When Google launched its public offering, it relied on a Dutch auction to earn a fair price.

 ## Lowest Bidding Dutch Auction